QubesOS/qubes-doc/common-tasks/usb-devices.md

 *This page is part of [device handling in qubes]*
 (In case you were looking for the [R3.2 documentation](/doc/usb/).)

+If you are looking to handle USB-*storage*-devices (thumbdrives or USB-drives), please have a look at [storage device handling][block-device].

 **Important security warning:** USB passthrough comes with many security implications!
 Please make sure you carefully read and understood the **[security considerations]**!
 Especially, whenever possible, attach a [block device] instead!

 Examples for valid cases for USB-passthrough: